-6.5.8 SnapshotSerializable
+6.5.10 SnapshotSerializable

-You must have your Microsoft SQL Server 2005 database configured for Snapshot Isolation for this connection property to work.
-See Section 6.13, "Using the Snapshot Isolation Level (Microsoft SQL Server 2005 Only)" for details.
+You must have your Microsoft SQL Server 2005 or higher database configured for Snapshot Isolation for this connection property to work.
+See Section 6.15, "Using the Snapshot Isolation Level (Microsoft SQL Server 2005 and Higher)" for details.

 Snapshot Isolation provides transaction-level read consistency and an optimistic approach to data modifications by not acquiring locks on data until data is to be modified.
-This Microsoft SQL Server 2005 feature can be useful if you want to consistently return the same result set even if another transaction has changed the data and 1) your application executes many read operations or 2) your application has long running transactions that could potentially block users from reading data.
+This Microsoft SQL Server 2005 and higher feature can be useful if you want to consistently return the same result set even if another transaction has changed the data and 1) your application executes many read operations or 2) your application has long running transactions that could potentially block users from reading data.
 This feature has the potential to eliminate data contention between read operations and update operations.
 When this connection property is set to true (thereby, you are using Snapshot Isolation), performance is improved due to increased concurrency.

-6.5.9 UseServerSideUpdatableCursors
+6.5.11 UseServerSideUpdatableCursors